Roey-Shap/Roey-Shap.github.io/README.md

 <br>-Making convenient pre-built components (see navbar/footer.js)
 <br>
 <br>I wanted to do even more complex stuff like having custom attributes that could be filled in
-(like src, desc for my custom Itch page inserts), but whatever, iteration and a bit of messiness is fine.
+(like src, desc for my custom Itch page inserts), but for the sake of iteration.
 <br>
 <br>-Copying to clipboard